seijihirao/pypolyback/README.md

 There are 2 ways to start the server

-1. Execute `pypolyback start` from terminal on your root project folder (Recomended)
+1. Execute `pypolyback --start` from terminal on your root project folder (Recomended)

 2. Call the method `start()` from module `pypolyback.server` (Only recomended if you need to do something before starting the server)